mxriverlynn/backbone.picky/readme.md

 ```
 #### Selectable#deselect

-Deselect a model, setting the model's `selected` attribute to false and
+Deselect a model, setting the model's `selected` property to false and
 triggering a "deselected" event.

 ```js